AlexanderJCS/tictactoe-ai/README.md

-# tictactoe-ai
+# tictactoe-tictactoe.ai
-A TicTacToe AI using the Minimax algorithm
+A tictactoe.TicTacToe AI using the Minimax algorithm